google/flax/docs/howtos-howto.md

 ## Resolving a conflict with an existing HOWTO

 This is still a work in progress.
 Currently, conflicts are resolved by manually making the required fixes.
-The below can help speed up that process.
+The suggestions below can help speed up that process.

 ### Start with a clean and updated copy of `master`
 As an example, assuming you have `https://github.com/google/flax` set as